youyinnn/academic-pages/src/assets/_websrc/about.md

 Member and Technical Leader of Java EE Group:

 - Sep.
 2016 – Feb.
 2019:

-  Lead the technical and made progress together with team members  Hold the recruitment and assessment of new staff  Seek cooperation with other teams on competitions and projects  Participate in software and computer science competitions
+  - Lead the technical and made progress together with team members;
+  - Hold the recruitment and assessment of new staff;
+  - Seek cooperation with other teams on competitions and projects;
+  - Participate in software and computer science competitions;